hantsy/spring-r2dbc-sample/docs/pg.md

 }
 ```

  Spring Data R2dbc can convert Java Enum type to a textual data type and reverse automatically.
-You can just need to declare the *enum* column as a string type, eg.
+You can just need to declare the *enum* column as a textual type, eg.

 ```sql
 status VARCHAR(255) default 'DRAFT',